failfa-st/learn-langchainjs/README.md

 #### Challenge

-- Update the "question" to anything you would like to know and see what the robot is responding
+- Update the **question** to anything you would like to know and see what the robot is responding
-- What happens if you change the temperature to 1.0?
+- Which influence will a temperature of `1.0` have on the answer?